mirhen/iOS-FRP/1122-tu/RxIssuesViewer-starter/README.md

 The starter project already contains a `LoginViewController` whose only UI element is a login button.
 When the users taps this button, they will be forwarded to `https://github.com/login/oauth/authorize` that is opened in a web browser to provide username and password.

 After a successful login and authorization for the application, the app receives a `code` from the GitHub API.
-This code can now be exchanged for an _access token_ that has to be appended to all subsequent API requests.
+This code can now be exchanged for an _access token_ that has to be attached to all subsequent API requests.